Understanding iOS device capacity

 iTunes divides used content into categories indicated on the bottom of the screen when you have selected your device.

-- Audio: Includes songs, audio podcasts, audiobooks, voice memos, and ringtones
+- Audio: Songs, audio podcasts, audiobooks, voice memos, and ringtones

-- Video: Includes movies, music videos, and TV shows
+- Video: Movies, music videos, and TV shows

-- Photos: Includes Camera Roll contents, Photo Stream, and Photo Library
+- Photos: Camera Roll contents, Photo Stream, and Photo Library

-- Other: Everything else, such as contacts, calendars, messages, emails and their attachments, Safari Offline Reading List, settings, and other system resources.
+- Documents & Data: App content, such as contacts, calendars, messages, emails, and their attachments, Safari Offline Reading List, and files that you've created in your apps

 Hover the pointer over the content for more detailed information, such as usage and item count:

 iTunes displays how much space the selected songs, videos, audiobooks, and apps use in the status bar on the bottom of the screen.
-Alternatively, you can view this by selecting an item and then choosing File > Get Info.
+You can also see this information by selecting an item and then choosing File > Get Info.
 The size is available in the Summary tab.

 You can transfer or sync content to your computer from your device.
 If you want to remove only certain content from your device, learn how to manually manage content using iTunes.